 Enjoy the delicious flavor of fall with these apple pancakes!
-They are fluffy, scrumptious and topped with apple slices simmered in maple syrup and cinnamon.
-Easy + healthy for the best breakfast you’ll make this fall!
+They are fluffy pancake perfection topped with apple slices simmered in maple syrup and cinnamon.
+The best breakfast you’ll make this fall!

 Man are they delightful!
 I used my classic pancake recipe, but added some extra fall flavor by using applesauce, cinnamon and a pinch of nutmeg!
 I love these pancakes because they are light and fluffy while still being really, really filling.